Manhattanization: Santiago

 "Sanhattan" has been used as a portmanteau to describe the developed cluster of skyscrapers in Santiago, Chile.

 Toronto

 Downtown Toronto has experienced a construction boom since 2007, primarily in its development of condominiums and other high rise residential towers.
 In one week of 2014, Toronto's city council approved 755 stories of new development in the city's downtown core.
+The city's construction boom has continued since then into the 2020s, with many skyscrapers being approved on a weekly basis thanks to relaxed planning laws.